Rixium/Rixium/README.md

 ### Hi there 👋

-🔭 I’m currently working on [Flywaydb](https://twitter.com/flywaydb)
+🔭 I’m currently working on Star Citizen, at Cloud Imperium Games.

 Check out some of my best projects: